 National Osteopathic Medicine (NOM) Week

 Through campus programming and extended social media promotion, the Heritage College, Dublin annually celebrates National Osteopathic Medicine (NOM) week.
-For April 2016, 100% of the Dublin-based student organizations participated in community outreach throughout the week in recognition.
+Dublin-based student organizations participate in community outreach throughout the week in recognition.

 I've Been in Your Chair